jmshearer/CommunityPledge/Server/README.md

 ## Data Format

+The following values are passed to the server:

 | Parameter    | Value |
 | -------- | ------- |
 | `option`  | Selected value: `optionA`, `optionB`, `optionC` |
 | `placeIdentifier` | Place identifier specified in `config.js`     |
 | `timestamp` | Date/timestamp of request (used primarily to bust the cache) |

+The server must respond with a JSON object that, at a minimum contains a boolean `success` value.

 ## Sample Receivers